-Decisions related to the selection of the provisions were informed by elaborate iterative discussions and on an extensive and thorough quality assurance process involving four team members and external peer reviewers.
-Reliance on a network of translators from many parts of the world, furthermore, contributed immensely to the 'linguistic friendly' base of this product.
+Decisions related to the selection of provisions were informed by elaborate iterative discussions and an extensive and thorough quality assurance process involving four team members and external peer reviewers.
+Reliance on a network of translators from many parts of the world further contributed to the 'linguistic friendly' base of this product.

-On completion of the data collection exercise (after the fact) the team found significant compatibility between the extracted gender equality related constitutional provisions and Agenda 2030 of the Sustainable Development Goals3-affirming the potential influence of constitutions in development discourse and more importantly, in the implementation of this new development framework.
+On completion of the data collection exercise, the team found significant compatibility between the extracted gender equality related constitutional provisions and the 2030 Agenda's Sustainable Development Goals3-affirming the potential influence of constitutions in development discourse and, more importantly, in the implementation of this development framework.